bradallenfisher/dmd-course-materials/practice/rethinking_the_home.md

 # Rethinking the Home

 In this activity, you will imagine the design needs of a dwelling for a future society.
-Describe the attributes and function of the dwelling and it's surroundings, the attributes of the people who reside there, and the .
+Describe the attributes and function of the dwelling and it's surroundings along with the attributes and values of the people who reside there.

 ## Learning resources